 Check for Buses from Ipoh to Cameron Highlands here.

 Renting a car to Cameron Highlands

-If you don’t have any problem with driving on the left-hand side, you can as well just rent a car and drive yourself.
-There are different routes you can take.
-On TripAdvisor, you can find an overview of the routes.
+If you don’t have a problem with the left-hand traffic that prevails in Malaysia, you can, of course, rent a car and drive yourself to the Cameron Highlands.
+Different routes lead to the destination.
+On TripAdvisor, you can find a good overview of the different routes.

 With Mini Van to Cameron Highlands